(updated 06/01/2026)

 Section 3.
 The Political Outreach Committee shall

-• Be composed of eight (8) voting members of the Association.
+- Be composed of eight (8) voting members of the Association.
 Four (4) members shall be elected by the voting membership and four (4) members shall be appointed by the Executive Board.
-The chair shall be elected by and from the membership of the committee on or before June 5th .
+The chair shall be elected by and from the membership of the committee on or before June 5th.

-• Formulate mechanisms to encourage, promote and support the goals of the Association through the political process within the College and at the local, regional and state levels.
+- Formulate mechanisms to encourage, promote and support the goals of the Association through the political process within the College and at the local, regional and state levels.

-• Submit any activities to the Executive Board prior to implementation.
+- Submit any activities to the Executive Board prior to implementation.

 Section 4.
-The Internal Communications Committee shall
+The Member Communications Committee shall

-A. Be composed of ten (10) voting members of the Association and the Second Vice-President, who serves as chair.
+- Be composed of ten (10) voting members of the Association and the Second Vice-President, who serves as chair.
 Six (6) members shall be elected by the voting membership of the Association.
 Four (4) additional members shall be appointed by the Second Vice-President, with Executive Board approval.

-• Present a slate of candidates to the voting members prior to May 1 st .
+- Present a slate of candidates to the voting members prior to May 1st.

-• Conduct elections and other balloting as needed.
+- Conduct elections and other balloting as needed.

-• Mobilize member support during negotiations.
+- Mobilize member support during negotiations.

 Section 5.
 The Research and Records Committee shall

-• Build and maintain an archive of Association information as directed by the Executive Board.
+- Build and maintain an archive of Association information as directed by the Executive Board.

-• Conduct research on matters affecting the members of the Association.
+- Conduct research on matters affecting the members of the Association.

-• Provide research and statistical services.
+- Provide research and statistical services.

 Section 6.
 The Negotiations Committee shall

-• Be elected or appointed in the May preceding the year in which the contract expires.
+- Be elected or appointed in the May preceding the year in which the contract expires.
 Members elected or appointed shall not face re-election or reappointment during negotiations and will serve until the next Negotiations Committee elections.
 If a member can no longer serve, the Executive Board shall appoint a replacement.

-• Enter into negotiations with the appropriate individuals or bodies.
+- Enter into negotiations with the appropriate individuals or bodies.

-• Report to the President of the Association any change in the status of negotiations.
+- Report to the President of the Association any change in the status of negotiations.

-• Report periodically the status of negotiations to the Executive Board.
+- Periodically report the status of negotiations to the Executive Board.

-• Act for the Association in the event that the Association enters into other negotiations during the term of the contract.
+- Act for the Association in the event that the Association enters into other negotiations during the term of the contract.

 Section 7.
 The Grievance Committee shall

-• Be composed of five (5) voting members of the Association.
+- Be composed of five (5) voting members of the Association.
 Two (2) members are elected by the membership and three (3) members are appointed by the Executive Board.
-The chair shall be elected by and from the committee membership on or before June 5 th .
+The chair shall be elected by and from the committee membership on or before June 5th.

-• Administer the grievance procedure as described in the Collective Bargaining Agreement.
+- Administer the grievance procedure as described in the Collective Bargaining Agreement.

-• Inform the Negotiations Committee of issues that should be considered in negotiating the next Collective Bargaining Agreement or other agreements.
+- Inform the Negotiations Committee of issues that should be considered in negotiating the next Collective Bargaining Agreement or other agreements.

-• Train newer committee members so that all might be able to process grievances, act in cases of discipline, and serve the needs of the membership.
+- Train newer committee members so that all might be able to process grievances, act in cases of discipline, and serve the needs of the membership.

-• Report to the membership the status of various cases.
+- Report to the membership the status of various cases.

-• Archive and maintain Grievance Committee records and databases.
+- Archive and maintain Grievance Committee records and databases.

 Section 8.
 The Member Services Committee shall

-• Be composed of seven (7) voting members of the Association and the First Vice-President, who serves as chair.
+- Be composed of seven (7) voting members of the Association and the First Vice-President, who serves as chair.
 Three (3) members shall be elected by the voting membership of the Association.
 Four (4) additional members shall be appointed by the First Vice-President, with Executive Board approval.

-• Identify and train members with specialties who may be resources to the Association.
+- Identify and train members with specialties who may be resources to the Association.

-• Plan social activities with Executive Board approval.
+- Plan social activities with Executive Board approval.

-• Plan group activities that unite and promote the Association and its goals.
+- Plan group activities that unite and promote the Association and its goals.

 Section 9.
 The Education and Training Committee shall

-• Be composed of five (5) voting members of the Association.
+- Be composed of five (5) voting members of the Association.
 Two (2) members shall be elected.
 The other three (3) members shall be appointed by the Executive Board.
-The chair shall be elected by and from the membership of the committee on or before June 5 th .
+The chair shall be elected by and from the membership of the committee on or before June 5th.

-• Provide in-house training to the membership as approved by the Executive Board.
+- Provide in-house training to the membership as approved by the Executive Board.

-• Facilitate member participation in appropriate educational activities.
+- Facilitate member participation in appropriate educational activities.

 Section 10.
 The Audit Committee shall

-• Be composed of four (4) elected members of the Association and one non-bargaining unit member appointed by the President and approved by the Executive Board.
+- Be composed of four (4) elected members of the Association and one non-bargaining unit member appointed by the President and approved by the Executive Board.
 The chair shall be an Association member elected by and from the membership of the Committee.

-• Audit the financial records of the Association for the previous fiscal year.
+- Audit the financial records of the Association for the previous fiscal year.

 Section 11.
 The Community Outreach Committee shall

-• Be composed of eight (8) voting members of the Association.
+- Be composed of eight (8) voting members of the Association.
 Four (4) members shall be elected by the voting membership and four (4) members shall be appointed by the Executive Board.
-The chair shall be elected by and from the membership of the committee on or before June 5 th .
+The chair shall be elected by and from the membership of the committee on or before June 5th.

-• Plan and recommend Association outreach efforts.
+- Plan and recommend Association outreach efforts.

-• Plan media coverage of Association outreach activities.
+- Coordinate with the Member Communications Committee to plan media coverage of Association outreach activities.

-• Submit any activities to the Executive Board prior to implementation.
+- Submit any activities to the Executive Board prior to implementation.

 Section 12.
-The New Members Committee shall
+The New Member Committee shall

-• Be composed of seven (7) voting members of the Association.
+- Be composed of seven (7) voting members of the Association.
 Four (4) members shall be elected by the voting membership of the Association.
-Three (3) additional members shall be appointed by the Executive board.
+Three (3) additional members shall be appointed by the Executive Board.
 The chair shall be elected by and from the membership of the committee on or before June 5th.

-• Work with the other committees to educate new members regarding the role of unions and the Professional Association, their rights and responsibilities under the Collective Bargaining Agreement, the Constitution and By-laws, and the Benefits Fund.
+- Work with the other committees to educate new members regarding the role of unions and the Professional Association, their rights and responsibilities under the Collective Bargaining Agreement, the Constitution and By-laws, and the Benefits Fund.

-• Plan group activities that unite and promote the Association and its goals .
+- Plan group activities that unite and promote the Association and its goals.

-• Provide mentoring for new members.
+- Provide mentoring for new members.

 Section 13.
 The Social Justice Committee shall

-• Be composed of eight (8) voting members of the Association.
+- Be composed of eight (8) voting members of the Association.
 Four (4) members shall be elected by the voting membership of the Association.
-Four (4) additional members shall be appointed by the Executive board.
-The chair shall be elected by and from the membership of the committee on or before June 5th
+Four (4) additional members shall be appointed by the Executive Board.
+The chair shall be elected by and from the membership of the committee on or before June 5th.

-• Identify social justice issues in communities and nations that reflect injustice and oppression and that directly impact members of the labor movement.
+- Identify social justice issues in communities and nations that reflect injustice and oppression and that directly impact members of the labor movement.

-• Develop, support, and/or promote local and statewide events in line with advocacy for racial and social justice practices related to MVCC faculty and students.
+- Develop, support, and/or promote local and statewide events in line with advocacy for racial and social justice practices related to MVCC faculty and students.

-• Work with the other committees to educate members regarding the meaning and importance of anti-racism, non-discrimination and social justice, including their legal/political aspects.
+- Work with the other committees to educate members regarding the meaning and importance of anti-racism, non-discrimination and social justice, including their legal/political aspects.

 ARTICLE VI AD HOC COMMITTEES